AKASHAorg/akasha-core/libs/design-system-core/README.md

 # Design System Core

-> A library of core UI components built with [Twind](https://twind.dev/), a tailwind-in-js solution.
+> A library of core UI components

 The components implement the visual design language of AKASHA, and can be customised with tailwind style directives through the `customStyle` property.